fatiando/fatiando/doc/index.rst

-.. title:: Fatiando a Terra
+.. title:: Fatiando a Terra: modeling and inversion

 .. raw:: html